Kitten Killer Virus: Essential Info to Keep Your Cat Safe

 To confirm the diagnosis, your vet might suggest one or more tests:

 • Blood tests: These detect antibodies or viral proteins.
-They give a clear diagnosis.
+They give a precise diagnosis.

 • Fecal antigen tests: These find the virus in your cat’s stool.
-They’re useful in the early stages.
+They’re helpful in the early stages.

 The test accuracy can vary based on the infection stage.
 False negatives can happen, especially early on.
 If tests are negative but your vet suspects the virus, they might repeat them or use more advanced methods.